Kylie Jenner Dumps Tyga And Moves On

 Is Kylie’s Relationship On The Rocks?

 According to E!
-News that Tyga leads a very different life now as he has moved into a new home on his own and hasn’t been spotted with Kylie since.
+News, Tyga leads a very different life now as he has moved into a new home on his own and hasn’t been spotted with Kylie since.
 Tyga has been at Kylie’s home for a while so it was unusual for him to now live separately from the so-called love that caught his heart.
 The source alleged that Tyga had been partying quite often at his new home and has been having an array of people coming to his home sans Kylie Jenner.

 Elite Daily went on to look at other details and made notice that Kylie wasn’t wearing her infamous promise ring from Tyga.
-Kylie was given the promise ring that had a huge diamond on it that shocked several fans.
+Kylie was given the promise ring that had a huge diamond in it that shocked several fans.

 Many fans looked at the ring in awe, as the star had not previously stated what the ring was.
 Many thought either she was secretly engaged or the two had secretly eloped.
-Many rumors begun after seeing the huge rock but Kylie once again silenced the rumors.
-She wondered if that was her promise ring what her engagement ring would look like.
+Many rumors began after seeing the huge rock but Kylie once again silenced the rumors.
+She wondered if that was her promise ring, what would her engagement ring look like?

-The on again off again couple haven’t been seen out in public but perhaps they have just changed their relationship to a more private one for reasons only known to themselves.
-There may be speculation but the two may just have found themselves extremely busy what with Kylie being a cosmetics guru and Tyga partying and having their issues such as his ex Blac Chyna.
+The on-again, off-again couple hasn’t been seen out in public, but perhaps they have just changed their relationship to a more private one for reasons only known to themselves.
+There may be speculation but the two may just have found themselves extremely busy, what with Kylie being a cosmetics guru and Tyga partying and having their issues such as his ex Blac Chyna.

 Aww #Tyga and Kingy via Tyga's snap ????????????